RotherOSS/doc-otobo-installation/content/updating-docker.rst

 Update OTOBO
 ~~~~~~~~~~~~~~~

-Here the volume *otobo_opt_otobo* is updated and the following console commands are performed:
+In this step the volume *otobo_opt_otobo* is updated and the following OTOBO console commands are performed:

 - Admin::Package::ReinstallAll
 - Admin::Package::UpgradeAll